marisarpo/horizons-week02/day1/1_horello/README.md

 title and the footer with some text and an image.
 With the scaffolding we already have in place, this is going to be easier than you think.

-Take a look at the [html][html-04] for this phase, and you'll see that we've added another `section` tag in the middle, with some paragraph text and an image.
+Take a look at the [html][html-04] for this part, and you'll see that we've added another `section` tag in the middle, with some paragraph text and an image.
 You need to fill in the new `background-dark-blue` and `layout-fill-img` CSS class selectors.